otyeung/linkedin-sample-oauth-apps/README.md

 8. Open Chrome web browser in incognito window (or clear all caches and cookies from linkedin.com, www.linkedin.com, 127.0.0.1)
    `http://127.0.0.1:5000/`

-The apps will print the current user information and access token in browser upon successful authentication.
+The apps will print the current user information and ads accounts in browser upon successful authentication.

 ## Limitations and Further Enhancements